Toxic gas leak in South Africa has killed 16 people, including 3 children, police say | Law-Order

 Mining fatalities underground are also common and the South African government department responsible for mining announced recently that at least 31 illegal miners were believed to have died in a gas explosion in a disused mine in the city of Welkom in central South Africa.
 The cause was methane gas, the mining department said.

-Wednesday's tragedy was likely to stoke more anger at illegal miners, who are often migrants from neighbouring countries, operate in organised gangs and are blamed for bringing crime into neighbourhoods.
+Wednesday's tragedy was likely to stoke more anger at illegal miners, who are often migrants from neighbouring countries, operate in organized gangs and are blamed for bringing crime into neighbourhoods.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)